Tuanake

 Tuanake or Mata-rua-puna is a small atoll located in the Tuamotu Archipelago in French Polynesia.
-He made up the Raevski Islands subgroup with Tepoto Sud and Hiti.
+It made up the Raevski Islands subgroup with Tepoto Sud and Hiti.
 It is administratively attached to the municipality of Makemo.

 Geography

 Tuanake is located 7.5 km west of Hiti, the nearest island, and 545 km east of Tahiti.
 It is a small semi-circular atoll 9.5 km in length and 6.5 km in maximum width for an emerged area of 6 km2.
 Its 26 km2 lagoon is accessible by a very shallow pass located to the south.

 Tuanake has long been permanently uninhabited, but the 2017 census counts six inhabitants.

 History

-The first recorded European to sight Tuanake was Russian explorer Fabian Gottlieb von Bellingshausen on July 15, 1820, who named it “Raevski Island”.
+The first recorded European to sight Tuanake was Russian explorer Fabian Gottlieb von Bellingshausen on July 15, 1820, who named it "Raevski Island".
 During his expedition, the American navigator Charles Wilkes approached him on December 20, 1840, notified the name of "Tunaki" and named him Reid Island.

 In the nineteenth century, Tuanake became a French territory then populated by a few indigenous inhabitants who obey the chief of Katiu just like the Tepoto Sud and Hiti atolls.